magerate/magerate.github.io/_posts/2019-03-06-SQLite_concept.markdown

 ---
 layout: post
-title:  "SQLite Design and Concept"
+title:  "SQLite Concepts and Core API"
 date:   2019-03-06 23:37:01 +0800
 categories: [SQLite]
 tags: [SQLite]
 ---

+## Principal Concepts

-from a programmer’s point of view, the main things to know about are connections, statements, the B-tree, and the pager.
+From a programmer’s point of view, the main things to know about are connections, statements, the B-tree, and the pager.

 ![ NULL](/assets/sqlite_api_object_model.png)

-## Connection
+### Connection

 A connection represents a single connection to a database as well as a single transaction context.
 In the C API, they correspond directly to the sqlite3

-## Statement
+### Statement

 Statements are derived from connections.
 That is, every statement has an associated connection object.
 A statement represents a single compiled SQL statement.
 Internally, it is expressed in the form of VDBE